 You may also be called to speak with an anaesthesiologist prior to your surgical date.
-This may occur at either the hospital or at Rebalance^{MD}.
+This may occur at either the hospital or at RebalanceMD.
 You should bring any questions you may have about your anaesthesia or previous pain issues to this appointment.

 It is important that you bring ALL of your medications/supplements to this appointment.
 It is advised that you complete all of your pre-op tests before this appointment.
-Requisitions for these tests will be provided as part of the Education as mentioned above.
+Requisitions for these tests will be provided as part of the Education (page 20).